 Tax on mined minerals

-The new tax goes into effect on 1 January 2024.
-The fiscal objective of the mined minerals tax is to provide reimbursement to the State of Finland for the exploitation of non-renewable resources.
+The tax on mined minerals was introduced on 1 January 2024.
+The purpose of the tax is to compensate the State of Finland for the exploitation of non-renewable resources.

 The tax must be paid on minerals mined in Finland that are referred to in the Mining Act, excluding minerals found as a result of gold panning.